arshuhansda/python-tkinter-format-my-string/README.md

 # python-tkinter-format-my-string-utility

-This is a small utility app which I created to format my string, I like to save file with spiral tap case and because of this idiosyncarcy, I created a app for myself, not to go and edit.
-Input any string, it will clean of special characters and get the spiral tap case or snake case string.
+This is a small utility app which I created to format my string, I like to save files with spiral tap case and because of this idiosyncarcy, I created an app for myself, not to go and edit. each avlue which I want.
+Input any string, it will clean all special characters and get the spiral tap case or snake case string.
 Only thing to take care is, there must be a space betwwen words.

 1. .py file contains the code.
 2. .exe file is the application which can be directly downloaded and used without installing python.